samuel-lucas6/ChaCha20-BLAKE2b/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://github.com/samuel-lucas6/Geralt/blob/main/LICENSE)

 # ChaCha20-BLAKE2b
-An AEAD implementation using [libsodium](https://doc.libsodium.org/).
+A committing AEAD implementation using [libsodium](https://doc.libsodium.org/).
 This library supports both [ChaCha20](https://doc.libsodium.org/advanced/stream_ciphers/chacha20) and [XChaCha20](https://doc.libsodium.org/advanced/stream_ciphers/xchacha20).

 ## Should I use this?
 *It depends*.
 This implementation has not been standardised like [ChaCha20-Poly1305](https://tools.ietf.org/html/rfc7539).
 If that is important to you, then obviously avoid using this.